evilmartians/terraforming-rails/README.md

 These scripts have been created during the development of different Rails projects at [Evil Martians](http://evilmartians.com).

-They're not universal enough to be extracted into libraries (some depend on particalar Rails version or rely on project-specific assumptions), but they could be used a starting point for building tools for your project.
+They're not universal enough to be extracted into libraries (some depend on particular Rails version or rely on project-specific assumptions), but they could be used a starting point for building tools for your project.

 - [Lint/Env](./tools/lint_env) – RuboCop cop (restrict the usage of `ENV` and `Rails.env` in the app)
 - [FactoryLinter](./tools/factory_linter) – lint factory definitions